What is Injectafer?

 Do I Have an Injectafer Lawsuit?

 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Injectafer Lawsuits.
-We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new severe hypophosphatemia cases in all 50 states.

-If you or a loved one was injured by Injectafer, you should contact our law firm immediately.
+If you or a loved one had severe HPP from Injectafer, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.